Corbett · Fife & Perthshire

 Auchnafree Hill — common questions

-How hard is Auchnafree Hill?
+- What difficulty is Auchnafree Hill?

-Where do I park for Auchnafree Hill?
+- Where should I park to climb Auchnafree Hill?

-When is the best time to climb Auchnafree Hill?
+- When should I climb Auchnafree Hill?

-The standard good-weather months for Auchnafree Hill are April, May, June, July, August, September, October.
+- The standard good-weather months for Auchnafree Hill are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.

-Can I bring my dog up Auchnafree Hill?
+- Can I bring my dog up Auchnafree Hill?

-Is there mobile signal on Auchnafree Hill?
+- What's mobile reception like on Auchnafree Hill?

-Is Auchnafree Hill safe in winter?
+- Is Auchnafree Hill safe in winter?